rnaveensrinivas/Python/README.md

 ## `match` Statements

-The `match` statement in Python enables structured pattern matching, offering a powerful way to handle various data scenarios.
+The `match` statement in Python **enables structured pattern matching**, offering a powerful way to handle various data scenarios.
 This feature is inspired by languages like Rust and Haskell and is more versatile than traditional `switch` statements in languages like C, Java, or JavaScript.

 ### Basic Syntax and Operation
 A `match` statement takes an expression and compares its value to successive patterns, executing the first matching `case` block.
 Patterns can include literals, variables, tuples, objects, and more.